 Later in the Century, Major General Sir Savage Mostyn acquired two of the Windsor goats, and took them to the grounds of Gloddaeth Hall.
 It is possible that they were found to be unsuitable as park animals and the goats were transferred to the Great Orme.
 Over a period of almost a hundred years, these animals have existed virtually in isolation, and have evolved into the unique breed they now are.
 They have reverted to a wild state, and are now regarded as wild animals.

-The herd is said to be about 60 strong currently, including full grown billies, young billies, nannies and kids.
-For most of the year, the nannies browse on the side of the mountain with last year’s young, whilst the mature and immature billies roam in small groups away from the females.
-They will not mix until the Autumn rut.
+The size of the herd is said to be maintained at about 60, which is based on the optimum number of animals for the size of the territory available to them.
+The herd is made up of full grown billies, juvenile billies, nannies and kids.
+For most of the year, the nannies browse on the side of the mountain with their youngest offspring while the mature and immature billies roam in small groups away from them.
+They don’t mix until the Autumn rut.

 A mature billy has enormous horns that curve backwards, almost touching the nape of his neck.
 A shaggy fringe covers the forehead and he sports a long beard.
 The horns are crenulated, with large ridges unevenly spaced along their length.
 It is possible to estimate the age of a billy by the ridges on its horns as each section represents one year’s growth.
 The horns of the young billies and the nannies are slim and delicate, curving gently backwards.
 In the nannies, the ridges are less obvious and ageing them is not so easy.
 Barring accidents, the goats will live for about nine years.